Jollokim/GameOfLife/README.md

 #### How to install:
 - Fork or download the repository.
-- Run pip install -r requirements.txt in your virtual environment to install game dependencies
+- Run "pip install -r requirements.txt" in your virtual environment to install game dependencies
--
+- Run "python gameoflife.py" in your terminal to start the game

 #### How to play:
 - SPACE - start and pause game